 - I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH and Russian.
-IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - I. 9.2 Printed material (Task Data, Meteorological information etc) shall be in English.
-The language used verbally during briefings shall be Russian. - I.9.3 In the Rules the masculine form is used as a standard.
-Wherever you find the masculine form, it is implied that the feminine form is included.
+IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - I. 9.2 All printed information will be given in English and verbally interpreted to Russian.